smarini/tardis-phylogenetics/README.md

 * [Simone Marini](https://github.com/smarini)
 * [Alberto Riva](https://github.com/albertoriva)

-## Licence
+## License
 TARDiS is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.